-The general practice of utilising policy to define ground rules, to delineate intent and to specify desired outcomes, coupled with strategy to map out overarching implementation approaches in order to realise the said policy objectives, is also applicable here.
+The general practice of utilising policy to define ground rules, to delineate intent and to specify desired outcomes, coupled with a strategy to map out overarching implementation approaches to realise the said policy objectives, is also applicable here.
 In addition to the eutrophication management policy that seeks to review and express the South African government's policy objectives with respect to eutrophication management and nutrient reduction, the eutrophication management strategy pursues concomitant approaches to implement the objectives of the eutrophication management policy over time.

-As such, the Eutrophication Management Strategy for South Africa -
+As such, the Eutrophication Management Strategy for South Africa must-

-- applies nationally, to the country as a whole; - b to address issues of nutrient-loading (i.e. predominantly phosphorus and nitrogen-related); - which might affect the country's water resources (including surface and/ or groundwater resources);
+- apply nationally (i.e., to the country as a whole); - address issues of anthropogenic nutrient-loading (i.e., predominantly phosphorus and nitrogen-related), which might have the following adverse effects (if left unattended): - Lead to excessive nutrient enrichment in water resources (i.e. surface and/or groundwater resources);